apecloud/kubeblocks/docs/user_docs/kubeblocks-for-pulsar/cluster-management/scale-for-pulsar.md

    ```

    - `--components` describes the component name ready for horizontal scaling.
-   - `--replicas` describes the replicas with the specified components.
+   - `--replicas` describes the replica amount of the specified components.
+Edit the amount based on your demands to scale in or out replicas.

 2. Validate the horizontal scaling operation.

    Check the cluster STATUS to identify the horizontal scaling status.